Achievable logoAchievable logo

 • Long-term goals: Larger performance objectives that shape the direction of an athlete’s training over time.

-Optimal goal setting requires knowledge of how biopsychosocial and behavioral factors affect training.
+Optimal goal setting requires understanding how biopsychosocial and behavioral factors affect training.
 A well-structured goal-setting program helps improve athletic performance by ensuring that goals are both attainable and challenging.

 Enhancing motor skill acquisition and learning

 A complete understanding of sport psychology’s role in athletic performance is incomplete without exploring motor skill acquisition and learning.
-Understanding the learning-performance distinction is crucial for coaches and athletes.
+For coaches and athletes, the learning-performance distinction is essential.

 • Learning is a process that results in a relatively permanent change in capability.